thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 cam_sub=RRN.SubscribeService(url)
 cam_obj=cam_sub.GetDefaultClientWait(5)
 ```
 `cam_sub` is the subscription object of Robot Raconteur, subscribing to the given url. `cam_obj` is the object returned from the service side, and it should contain the member defined in the service definition, which is the `image` property.
-And the image is accessed and converted to openCV object by
+And the image is accessed and converted to OpenCV object by
 ```
 WebcamImageToMat(cam_obj.image)
 ```